OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/compile-with-opensilver.md

 - Remove **.OpenSilver** from **Assembly name**

-  In Solution Explorer, right-click on project -> Properties
+  In Solution Explorer, right-click on project -> Properties This needs to be done in order to not broke "xmlns" references in XAML files.
 - Copy all **.sln** and **.csproj** files to according Silverlight project locations

 You can find more detailed instructions in this [example](example.md).